 I did what my manager was doing and thought that would work.

 I was fortunate to be approached to work with another company where my boss was a real mentor.
 He understood leadership, and I learned the simplest of lessons from him – you manage things, and you lead people!

 The “Hygiene” Factor

-Working with companies in different industries with different cultures, I am frequently fascinated how leadership is misunderstood, and very often not valued as highly as it should.
+Working with companies in different industries with different cultures, I am frequently fascinated by how leadership is misunderstood and very often not valued as highly as it should.

 There is the token “acknowledgment” and “talk” about leadership, but it is not alive in the culture of the business.
 Those companies are at risk if they do not change – sustained success is a consequence of great leadership.

 I am not dismissing management as unimportant.
 Process and systems need to be managed with efficiency and excellence – they are what I call the “hygiene” factor.

 I am often dismayed when I observe that those who are charged with leadership so often struggle to know what leadership means and what it takes.